 What is the procedure for liver transplant surgery?

-A liver transplant may take between six to twelve hours during which surgeons remove the failing liver and replace it with a donor liver.
-It is a major procedure and surgeons place several tubes in the body to maintain its normal functioning during the process and afterward too for few days.
+A liver transplant may take between six to twelve hours during which surgeons remove the failing liver and replace it with a donor’s liver.
+It is a major procedure and surgeons place several tubes in the body to maintain its normal functioning during the process and afterwards too for a few days.

 The following tubes are placed: